Enrique Armand-Ugón

-Enrique Clemente Armand-Ugón (Colonia, Uruguay August 10, 1893 - Montevideo, Uruguay 1984) was an Uruguayan jurist.
+Enrique Clemente Armand-Ugón (10 August 1893 – 1984) was an Uruguayan jurist.
 He served as judge of the International Court of Justice between 1952 and 1961.

 Biography

-He graduated as a Lawyer from the University of the Republic in Montevideo.
+Armand-Ugón was born on 10 August 1893 in Colonia del Sacramento.
+He graduated as a lawyer from the University of the Republic in Montevideo.
 Later he was appointed Judge in the Courts of First Instance (from 1920) and later in a Court of Appeal (from 1938).
 In 1945, he became a Judge of the Supreme Court of Justice of Uruguay.

-He headed the Uruguayan delegation to the third and fifth Session of the United Nations General Assembly in 1948 and 1950.
+Armand-Ugón headed the Uruguayan delegation to the third and fifth Session of the United Nations General Assembly in 1948 and 1950.

 In February 1952 he was elected Judge of the International Court of Justice (ICJ) in The Hague.
 In addition, he was appointed judge ad hoc from 1962 to 1964, in the Barcelona Traction, Light and Power Case Company, Limited between Belgium and Spain, at the request of Spain.

+Armand-Ugón died in 1984 in Montevideo.